Dependency Injection: the pattern without the framework

 Here is how each three parts of our dependency injection currently compares to dagger

-• We keep dagger’s Componentabstraction with small but important tweaks: we use constructor injection, kotlin properties, and a top-level function to access it easily.
+abstraction with small but important tweaks: we use constructor injection, kotlin properties, and a top-level function to access it easily. - In the business logic, we roll our own convention for the constructor injection part

-• We have dagger implements the Component interface.
+- We have dagger implements the

 At that point, dagger is only an implementation detail.
 It implements the Component interface, and it does it well.
 But we could as well implement the Component interface directly.